B0q3/airbnb-clone-project/README.md

 - A **Booking** is linked to one **User** and one **Property**
 - A **Booking** has one **Payment**
 - A **User** can leave multiple **Reviews** for different **Properties**

+## Feature Breakdown

+### 1. User Management
+Allows users to register, log in, and manage their profiles.
+This feature handles authentication and authorization, ensuring secure access to user-specific data.

+### 2. Property Management
+Hosts can create, update, and delete property listings with details like location, pricing, and amenities.
+This enables the core functionality of displaying available properties for booking.

+### 3. Booking System
+Enables guests to book properties by selecting dates and confirming availability.
+The system manages booking statuses, cancellations, and date conflicts to maintain accurate schedules.

+### 4. Review and Rating System
+Guests can leave reviews and ratings on properties they have stayed at.
+This feedback helps future users make informed decisions and promotes trust within the platform.

+### 5. Payment Processing
+Handles secure payment transactions for bookings, including tracking payment statuses and histories.
+This ensures smooth financial operations between guests and hosts.

+### 6. Notifications
+Sends email or in-app notifications for booking confirmations, payment updates, and review requests.
+This keeps users informed and engaged throughout their interaction with the platform.